amycmitchell14-create/PM-catalog/README.md

 ## 📜 License

-All free content is licensed under:

-**Creative Commons BY‑NC 4.0**
-→ Free to use, not for commercial use.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

 ---